 Channels can be public or private.
 Public channels are visible to everyone, and private channels will only be visible to invited team members.

-- Channel description
+- Channel list.

-- Channel options
+- Channel members.

-- Start a new thread
+- Option to create a new thread within the channel.

-- List of threads in channel
+- List of threads in the channel.

 You can organize channels however you like: